karthikchiru12/EDA_haberman-s_Dataset/README.md

-# Exploratory Data Analysis on the baherman`s Dataset
+# Exploratory Data Analysis on the haberman`s Dataset